hhalim/Shift/README.md

 Two runnable server apps projects are included as quick start templates:
 - [Shift.WinService](https://github.com/hhalim/Shift.WinService) is the standalone Windows service server component, multiple services can be installed in the same server.
 - [Shift.WebJob](https://github.com/hhalim/Shift.WebJob) is the Azure WebJob component that can be easily deployed to Azure cloud environment, multiple web jobs can also be deployed to multiple App Services.
-If you're using Azure, it is highly recommended to locate the Azure SQL and Azure Redis within the same region as the web jobs.

 ## Quick Start and More
 See the [Shift.wiki](https://github.com/hhalim/Shift/wiki) for [Quick Start](https://github.com/hhalim/Shift/wiki/Quick-Start) and for more details.